Ken Wilcox dedicated his life to Owatonna community

 Wilcox’s mentor created the Owatonna Foundation and then Wilcox picked it up from there, McManimon said.
 Wilcox spent 44 years serving the Owatonna Foundation, including nine as its president.
 Lange said Wilcox was “Mr. Fundraiser” in the community and was one of the most capable fundraisers he has ever met.
 He wouldn’t pressure people to donate, but would instead tell them the story of why the money was needed and they’d want to donate by the end, Lange said.

-McManimon said Wilcox was proud of the work he did in the community, but he never wanted the limelight because of it.
+McManimon said Wilcox was proud of the work he did in the community, but he never wanted the limelight.

 “He just wanted to do the work,” he said.
 “He was there to serve, not for personal interest or recognition.”